-Selecting an auto insurance company can be tricky: the rates each insurer offers can vary widely by location, age, and driving history, and companies offer an array of perks.
-State Farm and Nationwide are two of the top car insurance companies, selling affordable policies in most American states.
+Choosing an auto insurance company can be tricky: the rates each insurer offers can vary widely by driving record, location, and age, and companies offer an array of discounts.
+State Farm and Nationwide are two of the top auto insurance companies, providing competitively priced policies in many states.

-To take the sting out of shopping for car insurance, we collected average prices from Nationwide and State Farm.
-These take into consideration an array of rating factors, including credit score, driving behavior, and age.
-Examine these rates and find an affordable policy today.
+To make shopping for car insurance easier, we pulled average insurance premiums from Nationwide and State Farm.
+These take into consideration a variety of rating factors, including credit, driving history, and age.
+Examine these figures and find your next car insurance policy today.

 If you have very poor credit, Nationwide could be the way to go.
-On average, Nationwide offers lower prices than State Farm for drivers with credit scores of lower than 580.
-Those with excellent credit — a score of 800 or higher — should consider Check out typical insurance rates by credit level for Nationwide and State Farm below.
+On average, Nationwide offers more affordable rates than State Farm for drivers with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800-plus — should opt for View typical insurance rates by credit level for Nationwide and State Farm below.

 |Credit level||State Farm avg. annual premium||Nationwide avg. annual premium|

 If you have an at-fault crash, speeding ticket, reckless driving citation, or DWI on your record, Nationwide could be a better choice than State Farm.
 Every insurer prices its policies differently, so don't be afraid to shop around to figure out which insurer suits you.